-This is the essence of the argument used by supporters of Remain to deter the British people from voting to leave the European Union, referring to Norway’s membership of the European Economic Area (EEA) through the European Free Trade Association (EFTA).
+This was the essence of the argument used by supporters of Remain to deter the British people from voting to leave the European Union, referring to Norway’s membership of the European Economic Area (EEA) through the European Free Trade Association (EFTA).
 But is Norway’s arrangement with the EU really that bad?
 The short answer is no.

 Most obviously, whether you ask the UN or the OECD, Norway enjoys the highest standard of living in the world.
 If the Norwegians have not been on the top of such lists, the Swiss usually have.
 Even Iceland, despite the economic difficulties the country suffered over seven years ago, has outranked Britain and almost all other EU members on such terms.
 And the three countries have one particular thing in common: while Switzerland is not in the EEA, they are all members of EFTA and reject EU membership.

 Those suggesting life outside the EU would be disastrous by pointing to Norway, Iceland and Switzerland must therefore explain why they are so prosperous.
 But the other argument used by Remain campaigners – that the EFTA/EEA countries must adopt all EU laws and pay a high “membership fee” to the EU budget for access to the Single Market, while being unable to influence the laws they must adopt – also demands a correction.

 First, the EFTA/EEA countries have not adopted every EU law through the EEA Agreement.
 No study supports that claim.
 In fact, research by Iceland’s foreign ministry and the EFTA Secretariat in Brussels found the percentage to be more like 10 per cent.
 Moreover, EU laws don’t become active in the EFTA/EEA countries unless they’re first implemented by their domestic institutions.